 MC97A Addendum to Personal Identifying Information is needed to complete the Acceptance of Appointment

 Notice of Duties for Guardianship of Individual with Developmental Disability – court will provide

 PC662 Letters of Guardianship of Individual with Developmental Disability – court will provide

 PC660 Order Appointing Guardian for Individual with a Developmental Disability – court will provide

-PC663 Annual Report Of Guardian On Condition Of Legally Incapacitated Individual
+PC663 Annual Report Of Guardian On Condition Of Individual with Developmental Disability

 PC585A Petition to Allow Accounts - if mentioned in notice of duties

 Income Reporting Statement - if mentioned in notice of duties